linomp/todo-manager-api/README.md

 - To view the Swagger UI interface:

   open http://localhost:3000/docs

+## Testing on Postman

-- A Postman Collection is provided, to be used as automated test suite.
+Two Postman Collections are provided, to be used as automated test suites.

-  It tests the entire flow of a task with 3 "completers" (users login, task creation, task assignment, multi-user completion, and assertions of the results).
+The first one tests the entire flow of a task with 3 assignees and 3 required completers (including users login, task creation, task assignment, users task selection &  completion, and assertions on every intermediate step).

+The second one does the same as above, except there are 3 assignees and only 2 required completers.

+To run the tests:
+- launch the server with `npm start`
-  To run it, import the file `tests/todo-manager-tests-3-completers.postman_collection.json` into Postman desktop, run the server and then run the collection from the Postman UI.
+- import the files in the directory `tests` into Postman desktop
+- run the collection from the Postman UI; all tests should execute and pass

+## Testing on Swagger UI

+JSON Examples corresponding to a task requiring 2 completers have been added to the relevant endpoints to test the new features:

+_Requests body examples_
+- Login user: `users/authenticator`
+- Create new task: `tasks`
+- Assign task: `tasks/{taskId}/assignees`
+- Select active task: `tasks/{taskId}/completion`

+_Response body examples_
+- Complete task: `tasks/{taskId}/completion`
+  - error response examples are provided, to handle repeated complete requests by same user or complete requests on already completed activities.
+  - the description was updated to reflect the new logic for task completion.
+- Retrieve task: `tasks/{taskId}`
+- Retrieve assignees & completers of the collaborative task: `tasks/{taskId}/assignees`

 ## Implementation Roadmap
 _Repo setup & test suite_